 Travel and guidebooks list lots to do in Singapore.
 However, as with any short stay planning your time well is key because this is a great big place.
 I had no intention of doing everything on my list.
 So I chose Gardens by the Bay due to it’s proximity to my hotel.
 There’s a real “otherworldly” sense about Singapore.
 It’s certainly true here.
 These vertical gardens are set on reclaimed land and stretch an impressive 250 acres.
 They look and feels more like a feat in architecture and engineering than in gardening.
 If you would like a better view of the gardens you can purchase a ticket for the train which takes you up to an elevated walkway.
 Visitors can walk between each of the 5 vertical gardens.

-There isn’t much off the beaten track in Singapore.
-If like me if you prefer a little grit every now and again go to Chinatown.
+If you like a little grit every now and again go to Chinatown.
 It’s vastly underrated in the guidebooks.
 As the name suggests, Chinatown Food Street is packed full of street food stalls.
 How many dumplings can you eat in an hour?
 Well, go find out!
 The food stalls are packed with locals – a sure fire sign that you’re onto a good thing.

 In the midst of the hustle and bustle of Chinatown you will also find the Buddha Tooth Relic Temple.
 It’s a place of worship for Singaporeans as much as it is a museum for travellers and tourists.
 Standing majestically in the middle of Chinatown it offers a glimpse of everyday life in Singapore.

 As with all Buddhist temples you will need to be dressed modestly before you enter.
 Don’t worry if you find yourself in shorts like I did.
 Thankfully, cover ups are provided.
 With 5 floors filled with beautiful and curious objects there is enough here to make your entire trip worthwhile.